nicolehli/RESTful-journal/README.md

 ## Acknowledgments
-* This project was with The Web Developer Bootcamp (Udemy) course by Colt Steele
+* This project was completed with The Web Developer Bootcamp (Udemy) course by Colt Steele
 #### Photos are CC0 Licensed from Pexels:
 * https://www.pexels.com/photo/green-grass-field-near-houses-and-mountain-720337/
 * https://www.pexels.com/photo/red-petaled-flower-729005/